Things to do in South Bank and Waterloo

 Waterloo East serves Kent and East Sussex, including Dover, Canterbury and Hastings.
 Blackfriars is connected via Thameslink services to destinations on the northern and eastern outskirts of London, such as Hertfordshire and Kent.

-Waterloo Underground Station is on the Jubilee, Northern, Bakerloo and Waterloo & City Tube lines.
+The nearest Tube stations to South Bank are Waterloo and Southwark.
+Waterloo Underground station is on the Jubilee, Northern, Bakerloo and Waterloo & City Tube lines.
 The Jubilee Line also serves Southwark, a short walk away.

 The Uber Boat by Thames Clippers RB1 line stops at London Eye Pier, with services to North Greenwich, Royal Wharf and Woolwich Arsenal piers.
 You can also take a river cruise from London Eye Pier with City Cruises.